deepthi566/LostNFound/README.md

 # Usage

-Navigate to http://localhost:3000 in your browser.
+Navigate to http://localhost:5000 in your browser.

 Register or log in to report lost items.

 Browse items reported by others and mark them as found if applicable.

 ---

+# Folder Structure

+lost-and-found/

+├── frontend/

+├── server/

+├── screenshots/

+├── package.json

+└── README.md

 # Future Enhancements